 Planting FOREST while awaiting the eagles’ return is an image of the future economy.

 FOREST is, in and of itself, a living, vibrationist work.
 It was proposed tangentially to the pictorial research into polyphony, and its aim is to propagate the growth of natural forest, with the help of humanity.
-As such, the project produces forests, stories, photographs, films, paintings, and installation performances.
+As such, the project produces FOREST, SOILS, LIFE MATTERS and stories, photographs, films, paintings, and installation performances.

 From a purely pictorial point of view, FOREST is akin to Claude Monet’s undertakings in Giverny, where he planted his garden before painting it.As an objet d’art, FOREST is a work of ‘inspired botany’; the continued transformation of the Sintra forest and the Park of Pena in Portugal, a botanical forest planted in the 19th Century by King Ferdinand II of Portugal, who was nicknamed the Artist King.Today Sintra forest is renowned for its positive environmental impact.
 FOREST is a continuation of this same spirit.

 The painter is dead.
 I just want to plant a forest